JelteF/PyLaTeX/docs/source/usage.rst

 Unescaping Strings
 ~~~~~~~~~~~~~~~~~~
-This is not as simple as is seems though, this is becouse by default almost all
+Using regular LaTeX strings may not be as simple as is seems though, because by
-strings are escaped.
-This is done for security reasons and to make sure valid
+default almost all strings are escaped.
+This is done for security reasons and
-LaTeX code will be generated at all times.
-However, there are cases where raw
+to make sure valid LaTeX code will be generated at all times.
+However, there
-LaTeX strings should just be used directly in the document.
-This is why the
+are cases where raw LaTeX strings should just be used directly in the document.
-`~.NoEscape` string type exists.
-This is just a subclass of `str`, but it will
+This is why the `~.NoEscape` string type exists.
+This is just a subclass of
-not be escaped.
-One important thing to note about this class is that appending
+`str`, but it will not be escaped.
+One important thing to note about this class
-a `~.NoEscape` type string to a regular string results in a regular string,
+is that appending a `~.NoEscape` type string to a regular string results in
-since one type has to be chosen and the most conservative approach is taken.
+a regular string, since one type has to be chosen and the most conservative
+approach is taken.

-There is also another way to make sure strings are not escaped.
-This is by
+Another way to make sure strings are not escaped is by setting the
-setting the `~.LatexObject.escape` attribute to `False` on the class that is
+`~.LatexObject.escape` attribute to `False` on the class that is the container
-the container of the string.
-Keep in mind though that any strings that are
+of the string.
+Keep in mind though that any strings that are added to that
-added to that object will not be escaped when doing this.
-So, only use this
+object will not be escaped when doing this.
+So, only use this method for
-method for objects that don't contain possibly unsafe strings.
+objects that don't contain possibly unsafe strings.